Accommodation · Last updated 2 June 2026

 Do La Linea hotels have air conditioning?

-Most mid-range and business hotels do.
-Some budget hostals may not, or charge extra for it.
-In summer this is non-negotiable for kids, so always confirm before booking.
+Most mid-range and chain hotels do.
+Some budget hostales may not, or may charge extra.
+In July and August this is non-negotiable for families with children, so always confirm before booking.

 Is La Linea safe for families?